cheebinhoh/Coding/README.md

 If you found a bug or have a better idea about some improvement, please ping me, so I can learn and be better on it.

-to complet it, just type "make all" at any GNU/Linux command prompt or macOS command line.
+to compile it, just type "make all" at any GNU/Linux command prompt or macOS command line.